scaleapi/llm-engine/docs/guides/fine_tuning.md

 ## Preparing data

 Your data must be formatted as a CSV file that includes two columns: `prompt` and `response`.
 A maximum of 100,000 rows of data is currently supported.
 At least 200 rows of data is recommended to start to see benefits from fine-tuning.
+LLM Engine supports fine-tuning with a training and validation dataset.
+If only a training dataset is provided, 10% of the data is randomly split to be used as validation.

 Here is an example script to create a 50-row CSV of properly formatted data for fine-tuning an airline question answering bot